dojo/docs/djConfig.rst

 djConfig is a JavaScript object that is typically created in one of three ways:

-* By specifying its properties in the djConfig="..." attribute of the <script> element in which the dojo core gets included in the document
+* By specifying its properties in the djConfig="..." attribute of the <script> element in which the dojo core gets included in the document (but see the **warning** below)
 * By explicitly creating the djConfig object BEFORE including the dojo core (i.e. dojo.js)
 * By inclusion within a custom build using the builder tool included in the Dojo Toolbox